Kierra Sheard: Personal life

 Sheard is a graduate of Wayne State University (her father's alma mater) in Detroit, Michigan, where she received her bachelor's degree in English with a minor in psychology.
 Though her touring schedule has been curbed to accommodate her academic goals, Sheard did embark on a Japanese tour with her mother Karen Clark-Sheard in August 2006.
 In 2013, Sheard began preaching at her father's church and others.
 In 2017, she was officially licensed in the COGIC as an evangelist.

 In June 2015, Sheard released the Fall/Winter collection of Eleven60, which honors her inspiration, her mother, Karen Clark Sheard.
 Eleven60 is named for the month and year that Clark Sheard was born.
 Sheard has personally designed classic and refreshing looks for the professional curvy woman that is chic, sexy, bold and eclectic.
 She has crisscrossed the globe and absorbed the fashion trends of New York City, London, Paris, Tokyo and Seoul.

-In 2020 after releasing 3 singles “Don’t Judge Me (ft.
-Missy Elliot)”, “It Keeps Happening”, and “Something has to Break (Ft.
-Tasha Cobbs Leonard)” she released her live self titled “KIERRA” produced by her brother and producer J. Drew Sheard.
+In 2020, after releasing three singles "Don't Judge Me (ft.
+Missy Elliot)", "It Keeps Happening", and "Something has to Break" (Ft.
+Tasha Cobbs Leonard, later her mother Karen Clark Sheard on the remix) she released her live self-titled Kierra, produced by her brother and producer J. Drew Sheard.

-On June 20, 2020, her 33rd birthday, Sheard became engaged to her fiancé Jordan Kelly and on December 12, 2020, the two married.
+On June 20, 2020, her 33rd birthday, Sheard became engaged to her fiancé Jordan Kelly.
+The two married in a private ceremony on December 12 of that same year.

-On December 12, 2020, Sheard announced that she and Kelly had married in a private ceremony surrounded by close family and friends.